anjocordero/Physiological-Data/README.md

 ### xlrd
 xlrd is needed by pandas to load excel files.
 I don't know if it comes included, but I had to install it on my own.
 To install this, open a command prompt and type:
 > pip install xlrd

+### openpyxl
+openpyxl is another dependency that I only needed to install on my MacOS machine.
+You can install it the same way:
+> pip install openpyxl

 Written by Anjo Gabriel Cordero